mdragt/GoDataFest/Workshop 1 Custom Vision AI/README.md

 Now you can start adding images and assigning them tags to create our image classifier.

-* In the top left, select 'Add images', browse for the first folder of images from the [training data](CV%20training%20images/)- Drills - and select all the images in the folder.
+* In the top left, select 'Add images', browse for the first folder of images from the [training data](CV%20training%20images/) - Drills - and select all the images in the folder.

 * Add the tag 'drills' to the drills images and select 'Upload files'

-Once successful you receive a confirmation message and you should see your images are now available in the workspace
+Once successful you receive a confirmation message and you should see your images are now available in the workspace.

 ![Upload images of drills](docsimages/addDrills.PNG)

 Now complete the same steps of uploading and tagging images for the other 4 tool categories in the folder.
 For each type of tool: